GrokNarok/Shadowrun_Probability_Tables/README.md

 **Using the script:**<br />
 Compile/interpret `ShadowrunProbTableGen.hs`.<br />
-Run `ShadowrunProbTableGen "OutputFileName.tex" [player die pool low bound] [player die pool high bound] [opponent die pool low bound] [opponent die pool high bound]`<br />
+Run `ShadowrunProbTableGen "OutputFileName.tex" [Normal|Reroll] [player die pool low bound] [player die pool high bound] [Normal|Reroll] [opponent die pool low bound] [opponent die pool high bound]`<br />
-(e.i. `ShadowrunProbTableGen "myProbs.tex" 1 10 1 30`)<br />
+(e.i. `ShadowrunProbTableGen "myProbs.tex" Reroll 1 10 Normal 1 30`, note capitalisation)<br />
 This will generate a table in .TeX format and write into a file under provided name.
-The table has the probabilities for opposed rolls between die pools of sizes specified by the ranges.
+The table has the probabilities for opposed rolls between die pools of sizes specified by the ranges. `Normal` is for a normal roll, `Reroll` is for a roll with one reroll of misses.
 Any ranges can be specified but the TeX is optimised for 10 by 30 size as that fits on a page nicely without been to small to read.
 You'll need a loot to read TeX files or convert them to other formats, I used `TeXstudio`.<br />
 <br />
 To regenerate the tables uploaded to this repo type:<br />
+`ShadowrunProbTableGen "probs1.tex" Normal 1 10 Normal 1 30`<br />
+`ShadowrunProbTableGen "probs2.tex" Normal 11 20 Normal 1 30`<br />
+`ShadowrunProbTableGen "probs3.tex" Normal 21 30 Normal 1 30`<br />
-`ShadowrunProbTableGen "probs1.tex" 1 10 1 30`<br />
+`ShadowrunProbTableGen "probs1.tex" Reroll 1 10 Normal 1 30`<br />
-`ShadowrunProbTableGen "probs2.tex" 11 20 1 30`<br />
+`ShadowrunProbTableGen "probs2.tex" Reroll 11 20 Normal 1 30`<br />
-`ShadowrunProbTableGen "probs3.tex" 21 30 1 30`<br />
+`ShadowrunProbTableGen "probs3.tex" Reroll 21 30 Normal 1 30`<br />
 <br />
 Oterwise you can load `ShadowrunProbTableGen.hs` into `ghci` to get access to following useful functions:<br />
 <br />
-`compareD3Pools x y` (e.i. `compareD3PoolsR 5 3`)<br />
+`getComparisonOfD3Pools x y` (e.i. `getComparisonOfD3Pools 5 3`)<br />
 This will print a list of probabilities of getting net hits, staring at 0 net hits (tie), on an opposed roll between die pools of sizes x and y. <br />
-`compareD3PoolsGE` same as `compareD3Pools` but gives probabilities for "x or more" hits instead of exact hits.<br />
+`getComparisonOfD3PoolsGE` same as `getComparisonOfD3Pools` but gives probabilities for "x or more" hits instead of exact hits.<br />
 <br />
 `getDistrForD3Pool x` (e.i. `getDistrForD3Pool 8`)<br />
 This will print a list of probabilities of getting hits, staring at 0 hits, with a die pool of size x.<br />